justAbhinav/Image-Classification-model-powered-ResNET18/README.md

-# DL Assignment Image Classification with ResNet-18
+# Image Classification with ResNet-18

 This project aims to build an image classification model leveraging the ResNet-18 architecture.
 The model is trained and validated using a dataset consisting of images of monkeys, which are categorized into multiple classes.
 The following steps outline the core components of the project:

 ## Objectives

 - Achieve high classification accuracy using the ResNet-18 model.
 - Ensure robust data processing, augmentation, and model evaluation throughout the workflow.